D-T-666/nationals-scores-processing/README.md

-# ეროვნული გამოცდების შედეგების დამუშავება
+# Processing of national exams scores

 This jupyter notebook extracts the data from the PDF published by [naec.ge](https://naec.ge) containing the scores of students and the universities/schools they got accepted to.